Musee Rodin

 What to consider before your visit

-• Suitcases of any size are not allowed on site.
+• Suitcases of any size are not allowed.

-• Large bags and bulky luggage are not allowed.
+• Large bags and luggage are not allowed.

-• Weapons, ammunition, explosive, flammable or volatile substances, drugs, heavy or smelly objects, artworks and antiques are forbidden.
+• Weapons, ammunition, explosive, inflammable or volatile substances are forbidden.

 • Animals are not allowed, except guide dogs and assistance dogs.

-The free cloakroom is in the Hôtel Biron, at the entrance to the permanent collections; lockers are in the entrance-hall area on level -1.
-Use them for coats, large umbrellas and small accepted items, but keep valuables, documents and money with you.
+The cloakroom is free and is located in Hôtel Biron, at the entrance to the permanent collections.
+Lockers are also available in the entrance hall area on level -1.
+Use them for coats, umbrellas, small backpacks, and small personal items, but keep valuables such as money, identity documents, cameras, and jewelry with you.

 Location and what's nearby